*Spoilers*

 Hostel was founded by Big Daddy Eli Jang mostly by accident after Sally discovered him loitering like a hissing feline in her run-down abode.
 Both Sally and Eli were orphans, the latter of whom had a tough childhood (to say the least).
-But they found one another and soon accumulated quite a runaway crew composed of Derek, Max, and the Mighty Warren Chae.
+But they found one another and accumulated a runaway crew composed of Derek, Max, and the Mighty Warren Chae.
 It’s not long until Heather and Olly Wang join too; the former of whom Eli has a baby with.

 The runaway fam is born and things are good for about two seconds.

-All good things come to an end though and things go sour once Eli and Heather start a thing.
+Those good things sour once Eli and Heather start a thing.
 Olly worships the ground Eli walks on, literally, and does everything in his power to please him.
 Literally.
-It’s hard to tell what exactly Olly admires about Eli, but in the simplest of terms it’s probably Eli’s “freedom.”
+It’s hard to tell what exactly Olly admires about Eli, but in the simplest of terms it’s probably Eli’s freedom.

-Or at least, that’s what Olly says.
 However, it’s clear that while Olly was lacking freedom and felt shoehorned into an existence he didn’t like, Olly was also lacking a family in the intimate sense.
 From what snippets we see of Olly’s parents, they only cared about his grades but not really about him.
-In Hostel, Olly found people who didn’t care how he performed academically, who treated more like a family than his own parents did.
-Olly had finally found someone to look up to as a father figure.

 It’s important to note that: